ErikDeveloperNot/jsonP/README.md

 The second takes another `jsonP_json` and makes a copy.

 ##### Note on `objects` and `arrays`
-***When creating an object/array, the number of elements it will contain is specified.
+*When creating an object/array, the number of elements it will contain is specified.
 If keys are sorted, the default, this means that if at a later time more elements need to be added to the object/array those elements will be added to a linked list and will not be sorted in the case of an object.
-This can slow down access times the longer this list gets.***
+This can slow down access times the longer this list gets.*

-***When a json text file is parsed all the objects and arrays will be created with the exact number of elements contained in the json.
-If more elements are added after parse those elements will be added to the linked list of that object/array.***
+*When a json text file is parsed all the objects and arrays will be created with the exact number of elements contained in the json.
+If more elements are added after parse those elements will be added to the linked list of that object/array.*

-#### jsonP_json methods
+## jsonP_json methods
 [add_container](#add_container)
 [add_value_type](#add_value_type)
 [update_value](#update_value)

 [Stringify](#stringify)
+---
 ### add_container
 Adds an object/array element to an existing object/array element and returns the new elements object_id.
 ```c++